contactstevenwarren/vibe-coding-setup/architecture.md

 * `create_memory_bank_files(memory_bank_path, original_project_name, project_description)`: Creates and populates the required files in the memory-bank directory using the template constants and project information.
 Uses the original, human-readable project name in file content for better readability.

-* `create_cursor_rules_file(cursor_path)`: Creates and populates the .cursor/rules file with boilerplate Cursor rules based on the Vibe Coding methodology.
-Returns the Path object for the created file.
+* `create_cursor_rules_files(cursor_path)`: Creates a `rules` directory in the `.cursor` directory and populates it with multiple MDC rule files following Cursor best practices.
+Each rule file has proper metadata and a specific focus.

+* `print_post_execution_instructions(original_project_name, sanitized_project_name)`: Formats the post-execution instructions template with the project name and sanitized directory name, then prints them to the console with ASCII dividers for better terminal readability.
+The instructions include copyable prompts that match exactly what's in the MANUAL-VIBE-CODING.md document.

 ## Template Constants